The Four Lies We Tell Ourselves About AI Interviews (And What Actually Works)

 Don’t ask: “What are your thoughts on the pricing and the usability of the app?”

 You just asked two completely different questions and mashed them into one sentence.
-The AI will get confused.
-The respondent will get confused.
-You’ll get a muddled answer.
+Split them:

 • “What do you think about the app’s pricing?”